Market Watch: Can Trump win? Will stocks crash? Eight big picks for 2020

 "Globally, I think we've started to see the recovery of most economies in 2019 and I think that will flow through into 2020," he says.
 "The stimulus from lower rates is coming through, so I see no recession.".

-8) Unemployment rate to continue to fall in the US and NZ
+8) Unemployment rate to keep falling in the US and NZ

 New Zealand's unemployment rate hit a record low of 3.9 recent midway through 2019.

-"It has crept back to 4.2 b i can see that continuing to fall possibly staying in the high threes."
+"It has crept back to 4.2 per cent but I can see that continuing to fall, possibly staying in the high threes."